 8. Pay less tax through charitable deductions

 Did you know that you can pay less tax by donating your money?
-According to IRS, cash donations can be deductible as long as they meet requirements.
+According to the IRS, cash donations can be deductible if they meet requirements.
 For charitable cash contributions, the donation must meet the IRS requirements.

-These requirements are the following: (1) Your charitable contributions must have been made in cash, (2) The cash must have been donated to the right organization, and (3) the contribution should be made in 2020.
-Limits to how much donations are deductible also apply and they vary from individual to business.
+These requirements are as follows: (1) Your charitable contributions must have been made in cash, (2) The cash must have been donated to the right organization, and (3) the contribution should be made in 2020.
+Limits to how much donations are deductible also apply, and they vary from individual to business.
 You can find more details on the IRS website.

-More details on specific cash amounts and what organizations meet the requirements for 2020 are also included.
+The IRS guidelines also include more details on specific cash amounts and which organizations meet the 2020 requirements.